sf-mud-turtles-2015/intro-to-rspec/readme.md

 - Red, Green, Refactor cycle
 - We do just enough to make the tests pass, which disciplines us to write code in small, functional pieces
 - The goal is the test
 - With BDD we test behavior, which means focusing on business value.
-TDD focuses on how something will work, BDD focuses on why we build it at all.
+TDD focuses on how something will work, BDD focuses on the customer perspective of what we built.
 Tools like RSpec (and Cucumber and Capybara, which you will learn about later) are helping push the industry in this direction.

 ### Setting up Rspec
 - RSpec is a gem, composed of several stand alone testing gems